evansuslovich/lobbyview-take-home/README.md

 My definition for "importance" is based on the number of bills referred to each committee.
 The more bills, the more "important" that committee is.

-Regardless, using this definition I found that the most "important" committee is the `House Committee on Ways and Means`
+Using this definition I found that the most "important" committee is the `House Committee on Ways and Means` with 16.0% of bills.

 Playing around with the data, I also found that the House of Reps. hold 68.1% of the committees and congress holds 31.9%.